 The impacts of HUD's proposed rule are relatively small.
-HUD's proposed rule in effect reclassifies a sizeable group (about 19 percent) of Title II loans insured under the National Housing Act from rebuttable presumption qualified mortgages under the CFPB final rule to safe harbor qualified mortgages under HUD's proposed rule.
-A small number (about 7 percent) of Title II loans would continue to not qualify as qualified mortgages based on the points and fees limit, while the remaining Federal Housing Administration (FHA) loans (about 74 percent) would qualify for qualified mortgage status with a safe harbor presumption of compliance with the ability-to-repay requirements under both the CFPB final rule and HUD's proposed rule.
-The Title II loans that would be nonqualified mortgages under the CFPB's rule would remain nonqualified mortgages under the proposed rule.
-The difference is that HUD. through this rulemaking, will no longer insure loans with points and fees above the CFPB level for qualified mortgages, but expects that these loans will adapt to meet the points and fees limit.
-In addition, HUD classifies all Title I, Section 184 and Section 184A insured mortgages and guaranteed loans, which most likely would have been nonqualified mortgages under the CFPB final rule, as safe harbor qualified mortgages.
+HUD's proposed rule in effect reclassifies a sizeable gr (about 19 percent) of Title II loans insured under the National Housing Act from rebuttable presumption qualified mortgages under the CFPB final rule to safe harbor qualified mortgages under HUD's proposed rule.
+A small nu (about 7 percent) of Title II loans would continue to not qualify as qualified mortgages based on the points and fe limit, while the remaining Federal Housing Administration (FHA) loans (about 74 percent) would qualify for qualif mortgage status with a safe harbor presumption of compliance with the ability-to-repay requirements under both CFPB final rule and HUD's proposed rule.
+The Title II loans that would be nonqualified mortgages under the CFI rule would remain non-qualified mortgages under the proposed rule.
+The difference is that HUD, through this rulemaking, will no longer insure loans with points and fees above the CFPB level for qualified mortgages, but e: that these loans will adapt to meet the points and fees limit.
+In addition, HUD classifies all Title I, Section 184 an Section 184A insured mortgages and guaranteed loans, which most likely would have been nonqualified mortgage under the CFPB final rule, as safe harbor qualified mortgages.

-As a result of these reclassifications, lenders face lower costs of compliance under HUD's qualified mortgage rule than under the CFPB final rule and therefore receive incentives to continue making these loans without having to pass on their increased compliance costs to borrowers.
-While borrowers benefit from not having to pay for the higher lender costs, they also face less opportunity to challenge the lender with regard to ability to repay.
-HUD expects that almost all borrowers will gain from the reduction in litigation and that the reduction of the interest rate will compensate for the loss of the option to more easily challenge a lender.
-As a result of the reclassification of some HUD loans, the maximum expected impact of the proposed rule would be an annual reduction of lender legal costs by \$41 million.
+As a result of these reclassifications, lenders face lower costs of compliance under HUD's qualified mortgage rul under the CFPB final rule and therefore receive incentives to continue making these loans without having to pas their increased compliance costs to borrowers.
+While borrowers benefit from not having to pay for the higher len costs, they also face less opportunity to challenge the lender with regard to ability to repay.
+HUD expects that all borrowers will gain from the reduction in litigation and that the reduction of the interest rate will compensate for t of the option to more easily challenge a lender.
+As a result of the reclassification of some HUD loans, the maxim expected impact of the proposed rule would be an annual reduction of lender legal costs by \$41 million.